Phoenix STS Logo

 Bespoke Safety Statements for Irish Nursing Homes

-Under Section 20 of the Safety, Health and Welfare at Work Act 2005, every employer is required to prepare a written safety statement that specifies how the safety, health, and welfare of employees will be secured and managed.
-For nursing homes and designated centres, this document must reflect the unique hazards, risks, and operational arrangements of the healthcare environment.
+Section 20 of the Safety, Health and Welfare at Work Act 2005 requires every employer to prepare a written safety statement.
+The statement must set out how you secure and manage the safety, health and welfare of your staff.
+In plain terms: the law expects one document that shows how your home keeps people safe.
+For nursing homes and designated centres, it must reflect the real hazards and routines of the care environment.
 Phoenix STS prepares bespoke healthcare safety statements that go far beyond generic templates.
-Each safety statement documents your facility's safety management arrangements, identifies the specific hazards present in your nursing home, cross-references your risk assessments, details control measures, and assigns roles and responsibilities.
-Every safety statement we produce is fully aligned with HIQA standards and designed to satisfy both HSA and HIQA inspectors.
+Each one documents your safety management arrangements and the specific hazards in your home.
+It cross-references your risk assessments, details your control measures and assigns clear responsibilities.
+Every statement we produce aligns with HIQA standards and satisfies both HSA and HIQA inspectors.

 Why Healthcare Safety Statements Matter